Altnabreac

-The name Altnabreac is from the Scots Gaelic Allt nam Breac, meaning "the stream of the trout".

 It is located on Altnabreac Moss by the Sleach Water in the Flow Country, 9 mi east of Forsinard and 23 mi west of Wick.
 The settlement, notable for its remoteness, consists of Altnabreac railway station and the former Altnabreac School.
 The school was closed in 1986 and converted into a private residence.
 The former gamekeeper's house sits adjacent to the school and station.
 There is a natural spring about 200 m from the school.